juw0n/docker-getting-started/dockerized-simple-todo-app/README.md

 ==> docker build -t simple-todo-app .

 docker build command uses the Dockerfile to build a new image. the -t flag tags the image for the name it should be called.
 The . at the end of the docker build command tells Docker that it should look for the Dockerfile in the current directory.

 3. Starting an app container

 ==> docker run -dp 127.0.0.1:3000:3000 simple-todo-app

+docker run command is used to run/start a container by specifying the name of the image to use to create the container.

 The -d flag (short for --detach) runs the container in the background.
 The -p flag (short for --publish) creates a port mapping between the host and the container.
 The -p flag takes a string value in the format of HOST:CONTAINER, where HOST is the address on the host, and CONTAINER is the port on the container.
 The command publishes the container's port 3000 to 127.0.0.1:3000 (localhost:3000) on the host.
 Without the port mapping, you wouldn't be able to access the application from the host.